bbauer-io/minishell/README.md

 WELL, THEN!
 What *does* it do?

 It does quite a lot actually!
-Well beyond just lunching programs with execve()!.
+Beyond just lunching programs with execve()!.
 * Has useful builtin functions **cd, echo, env, setenv, unsetenv, exit, clear**.
 * It keeps track of the environment.
 * Manages the path, pwd, oldpwd, shlvl, and shell environment variables.